 If there’s a perfect place where your dogs are free to roam around, exercise, socialise and of course, have fun, it’s your garden (and not under your feet in your shed!).
-While some of us are equally as fond of plants as we are of pets that we want them both in our gardens.
-The problem is, we also can’t find a way to have them both without one ruining another.
+While some of us are equally as fond of plants as we are of pets that we want them both in our gardens—the problem is, we also can’t find a way to have them both without one ruining another.

 But, thanks to these simple house tricks, you can now transform your beloved yard into a dog-friendly garden!